-From our advantage ground we had gained a very fatisfactory general idea of the field, and before fetting out on a circuit of more minute inspection, went down to the farm house of La-Haye Saint, to examine the state in which the conslict had left that post.
-Much of the wreck of the battle lay between the Duke of Wellington's station and the farmhouse, which manifested the hazard to which he bed been exposed.
-It is just an oromany farm-house and court of officer.
-The house forms one side of a square and the effices the other three; the court yard, collecting the manure in the middle, and sheltering the cattle.
-The fide opposite to the house is a long building for cows; the passage being separated from the cow's stalls by a parapet above four feet high.
-At each end of the passage is a large door or gate, both of which were literally riddled with musket balls, fired from within, and from without, as could eafily be diftinguished from the kind of hole the ball had made.
+From our advantage ground we had gained a very satisfactory general idea of the field, and before setting out on a circuit of more minute inspection, went down to the farm house of La-Haye Saint, to examine the state in which the conflict had left that post.
+Much of the wreck of the battle lay between the Duke of Wellington's station and the farmhouse, which manifested the hazard to which he had been exposed.
+It is just an ordinary farm house and court of offices.
+The house forms one side of a square and the offices the other three; the court yard, collecting the manure in the middle, and sheltering the cattle.
+The side opposite to the house is a long building for cows; the passage being separated from the cow's stalls by a parapet above four feet high.
+At each end of the passage is a large door or gate, both of which were literally riddled with musket balls, fired from within, and from without, as could easily be distinguished from the kind of hole the ball had made.
 The bodies, after the action, were heaped up in the cow's stalls, as high as the parapet.
-The whole farm house, yard, and offices, might have afforded room for 1000 or 1500 men to act.
-They had made holes for mnsketry all around the building; and many a hole had been made for them by the enemy.
+The whole farm house, yard, and offices, might have afforded room for , 1000 or 1500 men to act.
+They had made holes for musketry all around the building; and many a hole had been made for them by the enemy.
 The whole presented a scene of shattered ruin, which could not be looked upon without a degree of interest amounting to terror.
-It stood a noble monument of the determined valour of our German brethren in arms.
+It stood a noble monument of the determined valour of our German brethren in arms. - the noise?-The answer was a strug and look of dreadful recollection.
+They seemed to be finding very little worth taking up.
+We were ourselves, at the moment, more fortunate, for among some straw, and plainly marked with blood, we found a French bayonet which we brought away with us.

 Some very poor children who seemed to starve about the ruins soon joined us, and began to beg money from us with most persevering importunity.
-Their miserable appearance was in perfect agreement with the seene of desolation about them.
+Their miserable appearance was in perfect agreement with the scene of desolation about them.
 We saw no grown people who seem'd to have any interest in the place.

-Having succeeded in opening the shattered door which led out to the sie'ds to the west, we saw several women still engaged in the lately most lucrative occupation of gleaning up any thing which they could sell to strangers.
-The same persons had, very probably been active in stripping and plundering the slain.
-We asked them where they were duting the action?-" All in the wood?"-Did they hear the noise?-The answer was a shring and look of dreadful recollection.
-They seemed to be finding very slittle worth taking up.
-We were ourselves, at the moment, more fortunate, for among some straw, and plainly marked with blood, we found a French bayonet which we brought away with us.
+Having succeded in opening the shattered door which led out to the fields to the west, we saw several women still engaged in the lately most lucrative occupation of gleaning up any thing which they could sell to strangers.
+The same persons had, very probably, been active in stripping and plundering the slain.
+We asked them where they were during he action?-" All in the wood."-Did they hear

-If the unknown dead called forth these feelings; much more did the consciousness of standing on the foot, where fame one, known to us, had " nobly fought and nobly wied."
+If the unknown dead called forth these feclings, much more did the consciousness of standing on the spet, where some one, known to us, had "nobly fought and nobly died."
 We stood where then interesting Sir William de Lancey met his death, when rallying, with great spirit and effect, a battalion of Hanoverians, which had got into confusion.
-He nobly refused to occupy the time of the furgeous with his wound, which he had heard them pronounce mortal, when they thought him infensible.
+He nobly refused to occupy the time of the surgeons with his wound, which he had heard them pronounce mortal, when they thought him insensible.
 He was removed to the village of Waterloo, where he died.
-That gallant young man's early name, and just fayour with his great commander, excited general and deep regret for his fate; and no where more than in Edinburgh, where he had been married only a few weeks before.
+That gallant young man's early name, and just favour with his great commander, excited general and deep regret for his fate; and no where more than in Edinburgh, where he had been married only a few weeks before.